legomushroom/drmhbot/README.md

 runs the `main.py` file every hour on the hour.
 Persistence is handled using [Heroku Redis][redis].

-This codebase is by no means an example of sound engineering practices, but it seems to work well enough in practice, and it doesn't cost me one penny to run.
+This codebase is by no means an example of sound engineering practice, but it seems to work well enough, and it doesn't cost me one penny to run.

 [bot]: https://t.me/DrudgeReportHeadlinesBot
 [drudge]: https://drudgereport.com